zubairchutea/thrivecart/README.md

 ## How To Claim Your ThriveCart Coupon Code?

-Follow these five steps to lock in your ThriveCart discount and complete your purchase:
+Follow these five simple steps to secure your [ThriveCart discount](https://thrivecouponcart.com/) and complete your lifetime purchase without any confusion.

-Step 1: Click the "Claim Now" button next to your chosen deal above.
-This opens ThriveCart's official checkout or a partner checkout page with any available bonus deal pre-associated with your session.
+### Step 1: Click the “Claim Now” button

+Start by clicking the “Claim Now” button next to your preferred ThriveCart deal.
+This will redirect you to ThriveCart’s official checkout page or an authorized partner checkout page, where any available promotional offer or bonus package may already be linked to your session.

+### Step 2: Choose your ThriveCart plan

+Select the plan that best matches your business needs:

+* Standard Lifetime Plan: $495 one-time payment

+* Pro Lifetime Plan: $690 one-time payment, including the $195 Pro upgrade

-Step 2: Choose your plan — Standard or Pro.
-On the ThriveCart checkout page, select either the Standard lifetime license ($495) or add the Pro upgrade ($195 additional) for the full $690 Pro bundle.
-If you plan to use the affiliate management system or need automatic sales tax calculation, Pro is worth the additional investment.
+If you plan to use affiliate management, advanced automation, subscription retention tools, or automatic sales tax calculation, the Pro plan is the better long-term investment.

-Step 3: Review any bonus offers.
-If you clicked through an affiliate partner link, any associated bonus package will be referenced in your purchase confirmation.
-Note the instructions for claiming your bonus after checkout.
+### Step 3: Review bonus offers

+Before proceeding, check whether any bonus offers are included with your purchase.
+If you entered through a partner or promotional link, the bonus package details will usually appear in your order confirmation.
+Save the claim instructions so you can access your bonuses after checkout.

-Step 4: Enter your payment details.
-ThriveCart accepts credit cards and PayPal.
-There are no recurring charges — this is a one-time payment only.
-Confirm the correct total ($495 or $690) before completing the transaction.
+### Step 4: Enter your payment details

+ThriveCart accepts major credit cards and PayPal for payment.
+Double-check the final amount before completing your order:

+* $495 for the Standard Lifetime Plan

+* $690 for the Pro Lifetime Plan

+There are no recurring monthly or yearly fees.
+You pay once and receive lifetime access to the selected plan.

-Step 5: Access your ThriveCart account.
-Within minutes of purchase, you will receive a welcome email with login instructions.
-Your ThriveCart dashboard is live immediately — connect your payment processor (Stripe, PayPal, or Apple Pay), set up your first product, and start selling.
+### Step 5: Access your ThriveCart account

+After completing your purchase, you’ll receive a welcome email within minutes containing your login instructions.
+Once you log in, your ThriveCart dashboard is immediately active, allowing you to connect payment processors such as Stripe, PayPal, or Apple Pay, create your first product, and start selling online.
-Pro tip: ThriveCart does not offer a free trial.
-The platform has a 30-day refund guarantee, which functions as your risk-free evaluation window.
-Use this period to fully set up your checkout pages, test your payment flows, and confirm ThriveCart fits your business before the guarantee window closes.

 ## How Much Does ThriveCart Cost in 2026?

 ### Detailed Price Comparison: ThriveCart vs Subscription Alternatives